-In addition to NOAA consultation under the MMPA and the ITA authorization process, the COP approval process includes Section 7 consultations with NOAA Fisheries under the ESA for listed (e.g., endangered or threatened) species.
-For marine mammals in the U.S. Atlantic, this includes North Atlantic right whales, fin whales, and sei whales as well as other marine species.
-The Section 7 consultation process begins with a determination that a listed species or designated critical habitat may be present in the action area (16 U.S.C. § 1536(c)(1); 50 C.F.R. § 402.12(c)).
-If determined that it may be present, BOEM must develop a Biological Assessment (BA) to determine whether the proposed action may adversely affect endangered species or modify critical habitat.
-The BA considers all proposed federal actions associated with construction, operation and maintenance, and decommissioning, including BOEM COP approval, U.S.
+In addition to NOAA consultation under the MMPA and the ITA authorization process, the COP approval process includes Section 7 consultations with NOAA Fisheries under the ESA for listed (e.g., endangered or threatened) species (see What federal and international environmental laws protect whales?).
+For marine mammals in the U.S. Atlantic, this includes North Atlantic right whales, fin whales, and sei whales, as well as other marine species.
+The Section 7 consultation process begins with a determination that a listed species or designated critical habitat may be present in the action area (16 U.S.C. § 1536(c)(1); 50 CFR § 402.12(c)).
+If present, BOEM must develop a Biological Assessment (BA) to determine whether the proposed action may adversely affect endangered species or modify critical habitat.
+The BA considers all proposed federal actions associated with construction, operation and maintenance, and decommissioning, including BOEM COP approval, U.S. Army Corps of Engineers permits, Environmental